How to Bug Bomb a House for Roaches: 10 Easy & Effective Steps!

 9. Vacate the House

 There should be no people or pets anywhere in the house when you release a fogger.
 Even if you are fogging only one room, you must leave the house.
-Pesticide can still seep into adjoining rooms, and it is extremely hazardous in small doses as the bug bomb is going off.
+Pesticide can still seep into adjoining rooms, and it is extremely hazardous in small doses as the bug bomb goes off.

 10. Air Out and Clean Up the Room